Samuel C. Florman: Early life, education and military service

 Samuel C. Florman was born and raised in New York City where he attended the Ethical Culture Fieldston School.
 He entered Dartmouth College with the Class of 1946, which because of the outbreak of war, started studies in the summer of 1942.
 The following year he enlisted in the Navy V-12 program at Dartmouth, continued his studies while on active duty, and received the BS degree, summa cum laude in November 1944.
 He took graduate courses at Dartmouth's Thayer School of Engineering until February 1945 when he was sent to the Civil Engineer Corps officers training school in Davisville, Rhode Island.
 On May 5, 1945, he was commissioned as an ensign and assigned to a program of military training.
 For a year, starting in August 1945, he served with the 29th Construction Battalion (the Seabees) supervising construction work in the Philippines and Truk.
 Returning to civilian life in the fall of 1946 he entered graduate school at Columbia University and earned an MA degree in English Literature (June 3, 1947).
 He started work as a construction engineer in the summer of 1947 while taking graduate engineering courses at night at New York University.
 In subsequent years he earned his license to Practice Professional Engineering in the State of New York (October 17, 1957) and was awarded the fifth-year Civil Engineer degree by the Thayer School of Engineering at Dartmouth (April 14, 1973).

-Personal

-Florman married Judith Hadas of Kansas City in 1951.
-They had their first son in 1954 followed by a second in 1958.
-The couple resides in New York City and Kent Lakes, Putnam County, New York.
-They have five granddaughters.

 Career

 In 1948 after service in the Seabees and graduate studies at Columbia and N.Y.U., Florman worked as a field engineer for Hegeman-Harris Co. on a project in Venezuela.
 He then returned to the United States and worked as an office engineer for Thompson-Starrett Co., New York City, from 1949 to 1953.

 From 1954 to 1955 he was a project manager for Joseph P. Blitz, Inc., New York City.
 In 1956 he joined the newly formed Kreisler Borg Florman General Construction Co., Scarsdale and New York City.
-He is currently chairman.
+He was chairman at the time of his death.

+Personal life and death

+Florman married Judith Hadas of Kansas City in 1951.
+They had their first son in 1954 followed by a second in 1958.
+The couple resided in New York City and Kent Lakes, Putnam County, New York.
+They had five granddaughters.
+Florman died in New York City on February 3, 2024, at the age of 99.